predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 <img src="assets/demo.png" width='70%' length='70%'/>

-The green box will appear some minutes later after computation is complete.
-When you see this box, it's time to check your inbox for results!
+The green box will appear some time later after computation is complete.
+When it shows up, it's time to check your inbox for results!